roeetal/enph253/Presentation/pressy.md

 This is what I imagine as the general structure of the presentation:

+For all the shit we discuss, we need to prepare to be interrogated hard.

 - Intro (who are we, blah blah blah)
 - Problem (I will email/talk to Dylan about this - do we pretend like there is this issue of abducted Ewoks, or just say "we have to navigate this course..."?)
 - Why we have "our approach": We want to win, and to build a solid robot while doing so.
 "Short and to the point, yet necessary"